dbbnrl/blog-11ty/src/posts/kittypi-part2-door.md

 This diagram from the datasheet shows how it works.
 On the left we have an infrared
 [Light Emitting Diode](https://en.wikipedia.org/wiki/Light-emitting_diode)
-, which shines IR light across the gap when voltage is applied across pins 1 and 2.
+(LED), which shines IR light across the gap when voltage is applied across pins 1 and 2.
 On the right is a [Phototransistor](https://en.wikipedia.org/wiki/Photodiode#Related_devices) , which allows electricity to flow *only* when light hits it.
 When the light is